skwag81/EHRA/README.md

 ## Quick start

-Please take a look at the attached guide.
+Please take a look at the attached guide in the 'doc' folder.

 ---